-Athenaeum – The Library Reimagined, represents an outer-voice and each entry in Apotheosis represents an inner-voice.
-The inner-voice symbolises connecting with inner-tacit wisdom and hidden-knowledge through the self-archival process of documenting both fictional and non-fictional memories, thoughts, feelings and beliefs.
-Through the act of sharing and disseminating, the internal then becomes the external.
-Apotheosis is an epistolary novel formed of diary entries in poem format symbolising a ‘library of the self’, which when presented as part of the RCA group project, becomes a ‘library within a library’.
+For myself ‘Athenaeum – The Library Reimagined‘ represents a collection of external voices and each entry in Apotheosis represents my own inner-most voice.
+The internal voice symbolises connecting with one’s inherent inner-tacit wisdom and hidden-knowledge through the self-archival process of documenting both fictional and non-fictional memories, thoughts, feelings and beliefs.
+Through the act of sharing and disseminating via modern verse, the internal then becomes the external.
+Apotheosis is symbolic of: ‘a library of the self’, which when presented as part of the RCA group project, becomes a ‘library within a library’.

-Apotheosis Chapter in Athenaeum: RE:Birth: https://sites.google.com/view/the-expanded-library/chapters/rebirth
+Apotheosis Chapter within Athenaeum: RE:Birth: https://sites.google.com/view/the-expanded-library/chapters/rebirth

 Athenaeum – The Library Reimagined: